understanding-the-connected-home/book/privacy.md

 - End-to-end security – full lifecycle protection
 - Visibility and transparency – keep it open
 - Respect for user privacy – keep it user-centric
+- The best way of protecting data is to not collect it in the first place

 **Consent**
 Valid consent must be explicit for data collected and purposes data used.
 Consent must be verifiable.
 Data controllers must be able to prove "consent" (opt-in) and consent may be withdrawn at any time.